jonverrier/RequirementLinter/README.md

 Because no-one wants a fluffy requirement.

-Influenced by Annie Vella's work on collaborative AI-person software lifecycles (which you can find [here](https://annievella.com/posts/the-sdlc-strikes-back/) and [here](https://dl.acm.org/doi/10.1145/3715003)).
+Influenced by Annie Vella's work on collaborative AI-Driven Development (which you can find [here](https://annievella.com/posts/the-sdlc-strikes-back/) and [here](https://dl.acm.org/doi/10.1145/3715003)).

 Why build this:
-AI isn't just accelerating development - it's reshaping the way we build software altogether.
-The reality is that we’re not writing the code by hand anymore.
-Instead, we’re writing specifications and prompts for AI coding assistants to generate code for us.
-Requirements need to be clearer.
+AI isn't just accelerating development, it is changing the way we build software.
+We are not writing all the code by hand anymore.
+We are increasingly writing specifications and prompts for AI coding assistants to generate code for us.
+These specifications and prompts need to be clearer to stateholders and LLMs.
 This tool addresses that problem.

-This is the first tool & we will build more - we need a whole lifecyle where we can interweave people and AI models.

 How it works:
 We prompt an LLM (currently OpenAI GPT4o) to review your user story or formal requirement against a set of guidelines.